Personal loans with fair credit: What to know

 Pre-approval makes it easy to browse card offers without impacting your credit score.

 • Balance transfer: A balance transfer lets you move credit card debt to another issuer.
 It could help you simplify payments and combine your loans at a lower interest rate.
-But be sure you understand how it works and whether there are any fees or restrictions.
+Before you open a balance transfer card, you’ll want to fully understand how it works, including any applicable fees or restrictions.

-• Cash advance: A cash advance is similar to using a debit card to get cash.
-But instead of the money coming from your bank account, it’s taken from your available credit.
-Cash advances can be convenient, but they can also come with higher interest rates than purchases you make with your credit card.
+• Cash advance: With a cash advance, you’re able to get cash from your available credit.
+While cash advances can be convenient, they often come with higher interest rates than purchases you make with your credit card.
 You might also have to pay fees.

 There isn’t a single minimum credit score that’s required for a personal loan.
 But the lower your credit score, the harder it may be to get approved.
 And the higher your interest rate might be.